igroykt/nginx-auth-ldap/README.md

 Set the minimum TLS version used for LDAPS connections.
 Protocols older than the configured value are disabled.

+# ldap_allow
+expected value: network (CIDR) or `all`

+Controls client access based on IP address before LDAP authentication.
+Rules are evaluated in the order they are defined, and the first matching rule is used.

 ## referral
 expected value: on, off